Home > Index > K

 Kogge

 Andreas Steding invention about Hanseatic trade on the Baltic Sea for up to four.
 The first difference one detects from the usual travel-and-trade vehicle is that adjacencies change all the time.
 While we saw a bit of this in Fische Fluppen Frikadellen, here it is ubiquitous and profound; in fact it's often possible that from a given point A it's impossible to get to B. Moreover, these variable routes are controlled by the players who swap out directional chits for replacements whose identities only they know.
 The second difference one notices is how tightly everything is integrated.
 These same chits are also used in a Poker-like auction system that determines turn order and the chits have the side effect of producing goods for trade in each of their corresponding cities.
 But we're not yet done with all the uses of chits as they may also be spent to get extra moves, to buy a raid opportunity from the guild master or to get a good.
 Goods on the other hand, besides being traded for other goods, can be used to buy chits, trade offices and even better special advantages.
 While the concepts are relatively simple and nicely explained by the help sheet, the best way to win is far from clear.
 For one thing, there are two sets of victory conditions.
 One involves purchase of five offices in which case the game ends immediately, but this is a difficult road which often involves weakening one's position as the offices are both expensive and lower one's chances for the timed ending.
 The second is based on victory points granted mostly for purchased special advantages and goods holdings.
 Production is good for a small press effort.
 The rather large wooden cogs of the title are better than could be expected and there are plenty of wooden cubes for trading.
 The cardboard chits are serviceable, but perhaps a bit fragile.
 Fortunately extras are provided in case of accident.
 The hardback board features an attractive pale sunlight view of the Baltic, probably color laser-printed.
 This is not a light affair; it will probably require a little over two hours and its systems and considerations are so novel that most will want to play more than once just to be sure of understanding the strategies and tactics and to learn to play it well.
 Wanting to try out the different advantage markers as well as advanced rules for taxation and combat will provide more plays.
 There may be too much negativity for some since raids can be used to take half another player's holdings, but otherwise fans of thoughtful, challenging games should find plenty to chew on here.
-Rules and information are provided in both German and English, including on-line at MOD Games.
-[JL & KM Games] [Traveling Merchant Games]
+[Traveling Merchant Games]

 Kohle, Kie$ & Knete (I'm the Boss)

 Sid Sackson game of many negotiations.
 In turn, players either draw cards or initiate a "deal", the value of which is determined by combination of the topmost tile and the space landed in.
 The board space also indicates which cards, and thus which players, are entitled to be in the deal.
 The dreaded "I'm the Boss" card about which I'd heard so much in advance actually does nothing more than guarantee that its owner is in the deal, if there is one at all.
 For it may be that players cannot agree on how to share out the proceeds and in this case nobody receives anything, which is often a net loss as players will have shown some cards and lost others in the course of it.
 You should be getting the idea that with this one we're not in Kansas (or Knizia country) anymore.
 Things can happen which are totally unfair and they don't even depend on anything as impersonal as a roll of the die, but on the whims of one's fellows.
 Another issue which can rear its ugly head is the excessive downtime that is the inevitable result of two or more obdurate negotiators who refuse to conclude, but nevertheless continue to go on and on and on ...
 This becomes especially prevalent toward the end when no one knows for sure who's winning because holdings are private, yet everyone holds a different suspicion, or at least claim about it.
 The moral of the story is to choose players carefully, but on the other hand, by the end of play you may discover qualities about them you never knew.
 In terms of good play, it's never a good idea to start a negotiation without power, which probably means holding a full hand, or at least more than the opponents.
 When your hand is full, preferably including "I'm the Boss", "Stop", most of the colors and a steal ability, feel free to start a deal, but in doing so, try to hold back playing cards until it's truly necessary and advantageous.
 When everyone else is playing and you're still holding, you're in the driver's seat, if not for this deal, probably for the next.
 Of course it's also a good idea to mentally track where the money is going and avoid inviting into deals those already doing well.
 The American I'm the Boss edition has some presentation issues, especially the travel cards which look too similar to the personality cards.
 Keep a close eye on the card corners to avoid mistakes.
 The design feels almost as if it grew out of dissatisfaction that nobody was playing Monopoly as intended – unowned properties are supposed to be auctioned.
 This game's ideas were groundbreaking when it first appeared in 1994, but it feels too wild today, as if proper safeguards have not been installed.
 At least players could receive some compensation for a deal gone bad, for example.
 In the negotiation games field, Chinatown makes for a more intelligent situation due to the tactical decisions on the board while Republic of Rome offers a deep theme and much more structure.
 If you're up for a no holds barred contest in which anything may happen, you artistes of the deal, this is your game; most others are advised to stay well away.
 It's interesting that the idea from Mah Jongg was used here, and wisely so: the current turn moves to follow the last to play of an "I'm the Boss" card.
 German title is a reference to three slang words for money, e.g. it could be translated "Dough, Chips & Bread".
+[6-player Games]

 Strategy: Low; Theme: Low; Tactics: High; Evaluation: Medium